-Interim Marketing Agreement and Interim Order Amending the Order
+Marketing Agreement and Order

-Annexed hereto and made a part hereof are two documents-an Interim Marketing Agreement regulating the handling of milk and an Interim Order amending the order regulating the handling of milk in the Appalachian and Southeast marketing areas, which have been decided upon as the detailed and appropriate means of effectuating the foregoing conclusions.
+Annexed hereto and made a part hereof are two documents-a Marketing Agreement regulating the handling of milk and an Order amending the order regulating the handling of milk in the Appalachian and Southeast marketing areas, that was approved by producers and published in the Federal Register on October 25, 2006 (71 FR 62377).
+These documents have decided upon as the detailed and appropriate means of effectuating the foregoing conclusions.

-It is hereby ordered, that this entire tentative partial decision and the interim orders and the interim marketing agreements annexed hereto be published in the Federal Register.
+It is hereby ordered that this entire decision and the Marketing Agreement annexed hereto be published in the Federal Register.